workmoney-data/auto-update-asana-custom-field-action/README.md

 ## What does this do?

-This updates a custom field in Asana called Status when the following happen:
+This GitHub Action updates a custom field in Asana called "Status" based on specific events related to pull requests (PRs).
+The updates occur under the following conditions:

-- PR merged (or any other push to main, for that matter)
+- When a PR is merged (or any other push to the main branch).
-- PR opened or reopened
+- When a PR is opened or reopened.

-## Development of this Github Action
+## Development of this GitHub Action

-Use Github Codespaces to develop this in-browser.
+Use GitHub Codespaces to develop this in-browser.
 There's an existing codespace already set up.

 Save your changes and commit the build artifacts:

 ```
-nvm use && npm install &&npm run build && npm run package && git add -A && git commit && git push origin main
+nvm use && npm install && npm run build && npm run package && git add -A && git commit && git push origin main
 ```

-Upon pushing, you'll trigger an automatic release
+Upon pushing to any branch, you'll trigger an automatic release

 ## Using this Github Action from another repo